Scholarships and Financial Aid

 Fellowship Awards are presented to qualifying students who possess personal integrity, strong character, leadership potential, and academic excellence.
 These awards are given regardless of financial need.
 Recipients are also eligible for other awards as well as financial aid.

-How to Apply for Legacy and Fellowship Awards
+How to Apply for a Legacy or Fellowship Award:

-- Submit the Fellowship or Legacy Award Application with your application to Altamont.
+- Submit the Fellowship Award Application or Legacy Award Application with your admission application to Altamont.

 In November 2017, Altamont joined the Scholarship Granting Organization (SGO) Renaissance Scholarships, Inc., organized under the Alabama Accountability Act, which gives children zoned for failing schools the opportunity to attend a better school.

 Altamont is specifically working with students zoned for failing schools who are accepted into Altamont.
 Those who fit the household income criteria specified by the Alabama Accountability Act are eligible to receive scholarship funds to help with Altamont tuition at the following levels:

 5th grade: $6,000 annually

 Students from non-failing schools are also eligible to apply for scholarships, but will not find out if they are awarded any funds until after July 31.
 Students enrolled in private schools in a prior year are also eligible to apply.

 Please visit the Renaissance Scholarships website renaissancescholarships.org/parents to see if you meet the Alabama Accountability Act criteria.
 Please note that BEFORE applying for a Renaissance scholarship you must first apply and be admitted to The Altamont School.
 Please also note that the application for this scholarship is separate from the application for an Altamont-administered scholarship or for Altamont financial aid.